bmellink/MySensorsBM/README.md

  - 1 relais to force on basement air ventilator
  - 2 relais to override basement thermostat (setting auto/manual and setting manual on/off)

+### basementcheck
+This set of sensors is used to report temperature, light and various status signals from a wast water pump.
+Since I did not want to change the pump itself, I use LDR (light sensors) to see which status LEDs are on, a Microphone to pick up alarm buzzer signals and a current sensor to see if the pump actually runs.
+The basementcheck module sits next to the **basementhub** module and the 2 communicate to each other using the MySensors protocol.
+The current sensor is actually connected to the basementhub module and the value is collected from there.
+Sensors functions included in the hardware of **basementcheck**:
+- Temperature of room "Mark" (using Dallas sensor)
+- Temperature shower water in basement (using Dallas sensor)
+- Light sensor of room "Mark" (based on LDR)
+- A LDR to report the status LED of the waste water pump
+- A LDR to report the error LED of the waste water pump
+- A microphone noise sensor mounted on the pump.
+We use a fourier funcion lib FHT to understand what happens

 ### basementplayroom and shower
 These sets of sensors have identical hardware and are battery powered devices to measure:
 - humidity (we use also the humidity part of the DHT11 for this and not the temp part as this is not accurate)